asreview/asreview/docs/source/intro/datasets.rst

   - Click "Select Another Style".
   - Browse to RefMan (RIS) Export and click "Choose".
   - Click on the file menu and select "Export".
-  - Pick a name and location for the text file
+  - Pick a name and location for the text file.
   - Choose the output format RefMan (RIS) Export and click "Save".